 If not, they cannot prevent food from sticking in them.
 Enameled cast irons have food sticking in them either way, so this is not an option.

-Cast irons are hard to clean and maintain, as the soap is not exactly compatible with the seasoning.
+Cast iron cookware is hard to clean and maintain, as the soap is not exactly compatible with the seasoning.
 Strong aromas also get easily trapped in these.

-Enameled cast irons, on the other hand, can be washed with as much soap as needed.
+Enameled cast iron cookware, on the other hand, can be washed with as much soap as needed.
 They also do not smell of the previous food that has been cooked in them, which is definitely a huge plus point.

-If you had any question as to which one is better – cast iron or enameled cast iron – hopefully you have got your answers now by reading this article.
+If you had any questions as to which one is better – cast iron cookware or enameled cast iron cookware – hopefully you have got your answers now by reading this article.